orggue/adidas-zaragoza/advanced-kubernetes/10_networking.md

 ----

-Several Flannel resources were created on our cluster.
+Several flannel resources were created on our cluster.
 Let's take a look at each of them.

-First there is a Flannel Service Account
+First there is a flannel Service Account

 ```
 $ kubectl describe sa flannel --namespace=kube-system